scheidelg/deskbackup/pages/scripting_and_programming/copyObject.md

  3. [copyObject() Code](/library/copyObject.js)

     Source code for the entire Javascript function, along with some code to demonstrate it's use.
+Includes detailed comments to explain the function's use, arguments, variables, and logic.

  4. [copyObject() Minified Code](/library/copyObject-mini.js)